 1. What’s your story?
 Where are you from?

 Hello all, I’m Guillaume D. I grew up in a little town in the north of France, not too far from the sea and close to a forest with fortification.
-This environnement provided a great playground for me as a kid, it made me want to go on an adventure everyday.
-After high school I moved to Belgium to study illustration and graphic design in a school that looks like Hogwarts : new playground, new adventures !
+This environment provided a great playground for me as a kid, it made me want to go on an adventure every day.
+After high school, I moved to Belgium to study illustration and graphic design in a school that looks like Hogwarts: a new playground, new adventures!
 I graduated in 2003 and moved back to France where I settled in Lille.
 I did another course in graphic design there in another school and began working as an art director.

 2. Tell us about your aesthetic.

-I like to combine existing elements with digital drawing to create playful, detailled illustration for the viewer to explore.
+I like to combine existing elements with digital drawings to create playful, detailed illustrations for the viewer to explore.

 3. What is your favourite medium and why?

 Photoshop is what I use the most.
 It’s the easiest way to blend photography with illustration plus you can reproduce pretty much every medium with brushes, plus you have “cmd+Z” 🙂 That said, I still need to draw my illustration on paper first.
 There’s a sense of urgency with a computer that you don’t have with paper.
 I have the impression I’m allowed to take my time when drawing not digitally.
 It helps me focus on what I want to create.